syncdoth/syncdoth.github.io/_posts/2022-06-21-math_democracy.md

 ---
 layout: post
 title: Mathematical Notations for Democracy
-date: 2022-06-21 00:53:00
+date: 2022-06-20 00:53:00
-description: As an engineer / scientist, it is sometimes easier for me to express my thoughts with solid mathematical definition and models.
-This is my attempt to express the core idea of democracy in terms of math.
+description: This is my attempt to express the core idea of democracy in terms of math.
 ---

+As an engineer / scientist, it is sometimes easier for me to express my thoughts with solid mathematical definition and models.
 ## Objective Function of a Society

 What is the objective of any kind of social structure or ideology?
 I believe it is to provide a framework for making decisions that set the course of humanity towards a certain direction.
 Ideally, we want the directions to point toward something ultimately “good” for humanity, be it justice, utopia, or whatever you want to call it.

 Let’s express this mathematically.
-Suppose there exists a space $$S \sub \R^n$$ such that can express the state of humankind, i.e., there are $$n$$ different independent variables that can succinctly and sufficiently capture all aspects of the humanity.
+Suppose there exists a space $$S \subset \R^n$$ such that can express the state of humankind, i.e., there are $$n$$ different independent variables that can succinctly and sufficiently capture all aspects of the humanity.
 (This is obviously impossible in the real world, but let’s suppose this is possible.)

 Let $$s \in S$$ be the state of humanity at some point.
 We believe there exists a singular ideal state for the humankind, $$u \in S$$.
 Then, the objective function of any rational society will be: